Browse I Ching Hexagrams

 29: Dangerous Depths

 28: Excessive Pressure

 Something is about to collapse.
 A great pressure is causing an imbalance that needs correction.
-But if the dam is about to burst, moving out of the way is your first priority!
-Likewise, if you are in an old mine shaft and feel the earth begin to tremble, it is a time for quick, instinctive action and nimble footwork.
-At such a time, only extraordinary measures can produce a successful outcome.
-When the roof is collapsing, run first.
-Choose your destination later.
+If the dam is about to burst, moving out of the way is your first priority!
+Likewise, if you are in an old mine shaft and feel the earth begin to tremble, it is a time for quick, instinctive action and nimble footwork—only extraordinary measures can produce a successful outcome.
+When the roof is collapsing, run first, and choose your destination later.

 This may be the moment you have been waiting for.
-Although the current challenge may seem to be more than you can handle, remember that a flood reaches its high-water mark for only a few brief moments, before it begins to subside.
+Although the current challenge may seem to be more than you can handle, remember that a flood usually reaches its high-water mark for only a few brief moments before it begins to subside.
 Action must be taken now to ensure opportunities for success later on.
-You never know the true extent of your abilities until you, at least once in your life, dive into a crisis with complete abandon, dedicating every ounce of your energy, every fiber of your being, to the cause at hand.
+You never know the true extent of your abilities until you, at least once in your life, dive into a crisis with complete abandon, dedicating every ounce of your energy and every fiber of your being to the cause at hand.
 Now is that time.
 Dare to win.

 Explore Any I Ching Hexagram